RedDB Cloud · Open core

 Start local.
 Scale out.
 Give agents memory.

-Expose query, admin, backup and operational APIs.
+Expose query, admin, backup and operational APIs over HTTP and gRPC.

-agent mcp
+3. agent red mcp --stdio

 AI providers